Kenivia/Honing-Forecast/README.md

 ### UI

 - Make the percent sign follow the input number?(right now it just trails on the right)
-- show the bottlenecks in a pie chart?
 - mobile dragging?
 - maybe add tabs to switch between different functionalities
 - ctrl z support